 If the respondent contests the charges (i.e., denies responsibility for one or more of the assigned charges), the matter will be forwarded to a hearing.
-The standard of evidence in a hearing is a more likely than not, a preponderance standard.
-In other words, the determination is whether it is more likely than not that a violation occurred.
+The standard of evidence in a hearing is a preponderance standard.
 In a hearing, both parties may question all witnesses.
 Questions may also be posed by each party to the other; however, questioning of the other party will be permitted only through the Hearing Chair.